 High Speed Corners

-Essentially, high speed corners and heavy braking zones utilize friction forces to provide the car with grip through the tire.
-Friction is basically a stopping force, helping the driver stop under braking, and “stop” going off the track when turning.
+High speed corners and heavy braking zones utilize friction forces to provide the car with grip through the tire.
+Friction is basically a stopping force, helping the driver stop under braking, and avoid going off the track when turning.

-Weather conditions clearly play a role in terms of whether a driver uses wet or dry tires, but in terms of how long the tire lasts, temperature plays an important role too.
+Weather conditions clearly play a role in terms of whether a driver uses wet or dry tires, but in terms of how long the tire lasts, track temperature plays an important role too.

 Slicks don’t have any tread on them to disperse this water, so the car aquaplanes on the surface of standing water, giving the driver no grip at all.
 However, in terms of tire wear, a wet track surface can allow for minimal tire wear (as wet tires are more durable anyway, in wet conditions), making wet or intermediate tires last a full race distance in some cases.